 Building Competencies into a Training Platform

-This is vital to ensure that all new and existing personnel have already achieved or are allocated the appropriate training to make them compliant with legislation and/or the minimum standard set by the organisation.
+This is vital to ensure that all new and existing personnel have already achieved or are allocated the appropriate training.
+For example, this will help to make them compliant with legislation and/or the minimum standard set by the organisation.

-Your organisation will need a platform that allows you the flexibility to create your own competencies and will automate the mapping process to ensure everyone is being kept up to date.
+Therefore, your organisation will need a platform that allows you the flexibility to create your own competencies.
+As well as automate the mapping process to ensure everyone is being kept up to date.
 Put simply, excel and word docs are not the answer anymore and will only cause the process to be bogged down by manual data entry.

-A training and compliance platform should always allow each organisation to develop their own competencies and then be able to assign them to individuals, groups, positions, teams, locations and departments or even across the whole organisation.
-This creates a comprehensive overview of the organisations’ compliance standards and subsequent legislative status.
+A training and compliance platform should always allow each organisation to develop their own competencies and then be able to assign them to others.
+Such as, individuals, groups, positions, teams, locations and departments or even across the whole organisation.
+Therefore, this creates a comprehensive overview of the organisations’ compliance standards and subsequent legislative status.

 Elements that are necessary in the competencies structure to be customisable are: